sharkpause/sharkpause/README.md

 - ⚡ Fun fact: ...
 -->

-I'm sharkPause, a guy on the internet learning to code, you can call me Don
+I'm Don, a fella driven by curiosity.

-I'm currently learning to be a full stack web developer as my main career option, but my true passion in low level programming
+I'm a full stack web developer mainly using Node and React, but my true passion is in systems programming.

-I'm also open for contribution on my projects and trying to find an open source project to be a part of
+I'm also open for contributions on my projects.

 Contact me through my email: encryptedshark@gmail.com

-Fun fact: I like sharks